Religious and Interfaith Studies Minor

 INTERNSHIPS & OPPORTUNITIES Students preparing for ministry are encouraged to participate in apprenticeships under local religious leaders.
 Majors and minors are also encouraged to study abroad.

-CAREER OPTIONS The major and minor in religion are non-professional, but are fine preparation for graduate school or seminary.
-Students who major or minor in religion also go to law school, into business, charitable organizations, and government.
+CAREER OPTIONS The Religious and Interfaith Studies minor is non-professional, but is fine preparation for graduate school or seminary.
+Students who minor in Religious and Interfaith Studies also go to law school, into business, charitable organizations, and government.

 STUDENT ORGANIZATIONS AND ACTIVITIES The Delphian Society is an organization for discussions in philosophy and religion.
 Interfaith is a student group that discusses issues in interfaith dialogue and comparative religion.